Chapter 8. Collections and Enumerators

 scope static methods for dealing with deep-copy semantics.
 The

-that instead of incrementing and decrementing a long
+that instead of incrementing and decrementing a long, copy

 policies know how to initialize, copy, and destroy data.
 For simple